NegalurmathPraveen/space_game/README.md

 1.the changing of colors of the letters of the word overlaps sometimes
 2. the obstacles are grouped sometimes and may go out of the screen
+3. on first running the app shows black screen on click of which the game will start